zachweix/PhpZmanim/README.md

 ## Usage

-Any parameter called like `$zmanim->Sunrise` or a method name you see that is called like `$zmanim->get("Sunrise")` can be called by concatenating `get` to the zman and making sure to capitalize the first letter, so you would get `$zmanim->getSunrise()`; the following three will return identical results, all of which are a Carbon object.
+Any parameter called like `$zmanim->sunrise` or a method name you see that is called like `$zmanim->get("Sunrise")` can be called by concatenating `get` to the zman and making sure to capitalize the first letter, so you would get `$zmanim->getSunrise()`; the following three will return identical results, all of which are a Carbon object.

 ```php
 $sunrise = $zmanim->sunrise;